 - Own CI/CD guardrails for production changes: build/deploy validation and safe rollout mechanics for Astronomer deployments (image builds pushed to ECR, and Airflow configuration updates via Astronomer CLI variable updates)

-- On-call / incident response There is not currently an established on-call rotation for this platform, and the pipelines do not require real-time processing.
+- There is not currently an established on-call rotation for this platform, and the pipelines do not require real-time processing.
 That said, you’ll still help lead reliability improvements and operational readiness—so the team has faster diagnosis, better alerts, and safer releases when issues do occur